The Pint X Project

 To work around this issue, I developed a braking technique that mimics the way you would stop on a snowboard.
 Carve to the side, then sharp carve to the other side while braking, and that change in direction will assist in slowing you down enough to avoid a tail drag.
 The only issue with this technique is that you need to plan ahead to use it, so in the event of an emergency it is not always possible.
 Riders should not have to choose between protecting their battery and being able to emergency brake!

 At some point around this time, I became aware of the Pint X battery box flaw and decided to fix it since I was already deep into the project.
-Sure enough, after cracking open the battery box (and voiding my warranty, lol) I found damaged wires as described.
+Sure enough, after carefully opening the battery box I found damaged wires as described.
 I wrapped the affected wires in electrical tape and used pliers and sandpaper to remove and dull out the sharp edges of plastic that were cutting into the battery wires.
-If you own a Pint X, you should absolutely check your battery cables for damage!
+If you own a Pint X, you should check your battery cables for damage!
 Future Motion has reportedly fixed this issue with newer Pint X models but you should still check yours just to be safe.
 This is a surprise you want to find in your garage, not in the middle of a busy intersection while riding.

-Battery wires showing damage from the battery box design.
-Crimped battery wires from the poorly designed battery box.
-Fortunately none of the wires had sheared, but this board only had <400 miles on it at this point.
+Crimped battery wires from the plastic edges in the battery box.
+Fortunately none of the wires had sheared, but this board only had <400 miles on it.

 (Mis)adventures in Rewheel

-All this work so far, and the board was still just too dang slow.
-So let's talk about the elephant in the room: Rewheel.
-Rewheel is a firmware patching tool that allows you to modify the ride characteristics of your board by directly modifying values in the firmware you provide.
-Rewheel has been (temporarily?) shut down by Future Motion, and the version you might still find floating around on the net is not compatible with the Pint X, so unfortunately this part will be very difficult to replicate without serious developer chops and a direct line of contact with someone who has much more experience with Rewheel.
-Since the Pint X was my project board, I decided to blaze a path and risk bricking it to see if I couldn't unlock its hidden potential.
+All this work so far, and I still felt the need to push the envelope on speed.
+So let's talk about the elephant in the room for this build: Rewheel.
+Rewheel is (was?) a firmware patching tool that allows you to modify the ride characteristics of your board by directly modifying values in the firmware you provide.
+Rewheel has been discontinued, and the version you might still find floating around on the net is not compatible with the Pint X, so this part will be very difficult to replicate without serious developer chops and a willingness to put oneself at physical risk.
+Since the Pint X was my project board and I felt I had the experience falling off of skateboards to handle it, I decided to blaze a path and risk bricking it to see if I could unlock more hidden potential.
 Spoiler: I bricked the board... many times.

 At this point, I strongly considered abandoning the project and just selling the board for parts, but I decided to keep pressing forward – at the very least it would be a learning experience.
 After some helpful community members showed me what to order from Digikey, some tinkering, and a few weeks later, I was able to repair everything and continue the project.

 But there was still a big problem: Rewheel still wasn't compatible with the Pint X, even by wire.
 After a lot of manual tinkering and a long call with another developer who was more familiar with Rewheel, we were able to load my board with a Pint bootloader and Pint X firmware, with Rewheel patches applied on top of it.
-We adjusted the bootloader to expect a Pint X BMS instead of a Pint BMS and I was able to patch in my original mileage and serial number.
+We adjusted the bootloader to expect Pint X hardware and I was able to patch in my original mileage and serial number.
 My board was ready to go with XR style pushback that kicks in at just under 19mph!
-At long last, the Pint X rode like the XR-killer it should have always been.
+At long last, would the Pint X ride like the XR-killer I wanted it to be?

 List of Modifications